Purdue-CSUSB/CS-190-F2016/tutorials/source_control/online_hosting.md

 ## Why would I use this?

-In CS, the stuff that matters most is what you make, so you want a place to store those things for friends and recruiters to see.
-GitHub does just that.
-Just make sure to include your URL on your resume (or wear [this t-shirt](https://github.myshopify.com/products/github-username-shirt)) so that people can find it.
-You can also search GitHub and find some great programs that you didn't even know you wanted, like [this](https://github.com/nvbn/thefuck).
+As mentioned in the git tutorial, you can work with remote repositories, and GitHub is one of the most popular services that you can use to host remotes for your git repos.
+In CS, the stuff that matters most is what you make, and GitHub is a way to store those things and show them to the world.
+It also serves as a platform to communicate with other developers, contribute to other projects, and find some great programs that you didn't even know you wanted, like [this](https://github.com/nvbn/thefuck).
+Just make sure to include your URL on your resume (or put it on [this t-shirt](https://github.myshopify.com/products/github-username-shirt)) so that people can find your profile.

 ## Student developer pack